 The shape is similar to the bag above however, instead of a flat side it has the striking area of an uppercut wall bag and the other side also has that area as well.
-It is hanged from a ceiling.
+It is hung from a ceiling.
 So you can hit this bag from all angles.
 Also, it has some more advantages.
 An angled heavy bag offers more space for footwork and you simply have more positions to hit the bag, try different combinations.

 If you have not practiced uppercuts with a bag before, try this one first.
-Because, the impact would be a lot less than the impacts that you experience with an uppercut wall bag so your knuckles, joints don’t take too much punishment when you don’t have a proper technique.
+Because, the impact would be a lot less than the impacts that you experience with an uppercut wall bag so your knuckles, and joints don’t take too much punishment when you don’t have a proper technique.

 12. Bowling Pin Heavy Bag